 - Magnesium deficiency during peak lactation.
-Ewes have a daily requirement in the diet because magnesium is not stored in the body.
-There is high demand during lactation - Grazing lush, heavily fertilised (K and N) spring grass

-Prevention

-- Do not apply high rates of nitrogen or potash fertilisers on spring grazing - If ewes are on lush spring grass, offer hay to maintain rumen health - Reduce stress in early lactation - Provide rock salt or magnesium supplements.
+Ewes have a daily requirement in the diet because it is not stored in the body.
+There is high demand during lactation - Grazing lush heavily fertilised spring grass Prevention - Do not apply high rates of nitrogen and potash fertilisers on spring grazing - If ewes are on lush spring grass, offer hay to maintain rumen health - · Reduce stress in early lactation - Provide rock salt or magnesium supplements.
 Include 0.7% magnesium in the concentrate feed, provide extra in the mineral or liquid feeds, or add soluble magnesium salts in the water